-Financial identification data – We will process details about your Skrill/Paypal account if you win a cash prize on our websiteadd them to your account.
+Financial identification data – We will process your financial identification data (such as Skrill/Payal account, IBAN, SWIFT, your bank details) if you win a cash prize on the events organized by us.
 We need this data in order to transfer the prize to you.

 Images – You can choose to upload a profile picture on to your account.
 It can be a photo of you, or any other picture that you wish to be linked to your account.
 We may store your profile picture to allow personalisation of your profile on our website.

 3.4 Private habits and interests

 Tips – Some of your interactions with our website require public use of information, namely when you post a tip.
 When you post a tip we have to process information about your tip such as the date and time of the tip, the event that the tip relates to, tip language and your comments that clarify the tip.

 We also create statistics about the success of your tipping activities and process information necessary to carry out competition among tipsters (e.g. to confirm which tipster has the highest level of successful predictions).